coralogix/workshops/docs/otel/monolith-workshop/node.md

 ### Step 4 - Run Node client in new terminal

-Demo app will make 250 requests of `https://api.github.com` and then exit.
+Demo app will make requests of `https://api.github.com` and require `ctrl-c`` to exit.

 in `./workshops/workshops/otel/monolith-workshop/node/`